RestaurantsBuyer evaluation

 • Price correction

-Each variance should update inventory immediately and remain attached to the order.
-If receiving is a clipboard, the next PO will be built on stale inventory.
+Each variance should update inventory promptly through the supported sync path and remain attached to the order.
+If receiving is a clipboard, the next PO can be built on stale inventory.

 8. Supplier price-change capture